 Reasons to smile

-Each man is the architect of his own fate and while ups and downs are part of life the decision to be happy is in your hands.
+Everyone is the architect of his their fate and while ups and downs are part of life the decision to be happy is in your hands.
 Learn to do things that bring you joy, find the beauty in the mundane and appreciate all the wonderful things you have.
 Look after the people around you and do what you can to make your days a little easier and you’ll find your world will shine a little brighter.